mwganson/ThreadProfile/README.md

 ## Pitch Property
 This is the pitch for the thread.
 You also need to set this in the Helix Pitch property.
 If you wish to make ANSI threads, such as 1/4-20, for example, you would set this value to 25.4/20 if you are in mm units or 1/20 if you are using inch units.
 I keep FreeCAD in mm units, so I would use 25.4/20 for the Pitch for that thread.<br/>
 ## Minor Diameter
 This is the minor diameter of your thread.
 This is *NOT* the nominal diameter.
 You need to look this value up and use the one for your desired nominal diameter, pitch, and fit tolerance.
-Here are links to online calculatos for <a href="https://www.amesweb.info/Screws/AsmeUnifiedInchScrewThread.aspx">Unified Inch Screwthreads> and for <a href="https://www.amesweb.info/Screws/IsoMetricScrewThread.aspx">Metric</a>.<br/>
+Here are links to online calculatos for <a href="https://www.amesweb.info/Screws/AsmeUnifiedInchScrewThread.aspx">Unified Inch Screwthreads</a> and for <a href="https://www.amesweb.info/Screws/IsoMetricScrewThread.aspx">Metric</a>.<br/>